VIC.GOV.AU | Policy and Advisory Library

 Meetings with parents

-Attendance meetings with parents and students should be convened following initial contact with the parents when a student's attendance is of concern to the school.
+Attendance meetings with parents and students can be convened following initial contact with the parents when a student's attendance is of concern to the school.
 The purpose of the meeting is to develop attendance improvement strategies to support the student and to examine why non-attendance continues to be a problem.

 At the first meeting, the principal or nominee should focus on: